MeetQu/torchserve/README.md

 ### Script Model File

-1. Put script model under root folder of project, project structure will be like:
+1. Put script model under root folder of project, then the project structure will be like:

 ```text
 .